yogeshgunasekaran/Jenkinsfile/README.md

     - choose the required **timezone** and its **pattern**
   - configure the Slack details and integrate it with jenkins as,
     -  Add Slack **Workspace** name
-    -  In Slack, Add **Jenkins CI** app and select the channel to receive the notifications.
+    -  Go to Slack, Add **Jenkins CI** app and select the channel to receive the notifications.
 Copy the token and save the settings.
     -  Add credentials as **secret text** with **slack token** and ID & Description as **SlackToken**
     -  Add default **channel name** of slack to receive the notifications
     -  Test Connection